|Author||Felix Lange, Péter Szilágyi|

 The scheme described here is a replacement for client bootstrap node lists with equivalent security and many additional benefits.
 Large lists populated by traversing the node discovery DHT can serve as a fallback option for nodes which can’t join the DHT due to restrictive network policy.
 DNS-based node lists may also be useful to Ethereum peering providers because their customers can configure the client to use the provider’s list.

-A ‘node list’ is a list of node records of arbitrary length.
+A ‘node list’ is a list of ‘node records’ as defined by EIP-778 of arbitrary length.
 Lists may refer to other lists using links.
 The entire list is signed using a secp256k1 private key.
 The corresponding public key must be known to the client in order to verify the list.

 To refer to a DNS node list, clients use a URL with ‘enrtree’ scheme.
 The URL contains the DNS name on which the list can be found as well as the public key that signed the list.
 The public key is contained in the username part of the URL and is the base32 encoding of the compressed 32-byte binary public key.